praptitambe/Be-Kind-to-Your-Mind/README.md

 - **Navbar**

-  - The Navbar contains a navigation menu with the following links for unregistered users:
+  - The Navbar contains a navigation menu with the following links:
     - Home
-    - About
+    - Mental health challenges
-    - All Events
+    - Categories
-    - Register
+    - Contact
-    - Log in
+    - Need Help

   - Additional links visible to logged in USERS:
     - My Pending Events